YuchanJeong/old_blog/content/posts/Studies/React/NextJS-LC-4.md

 - [Essential information of dynamic routes](https://nextjs.org/docs/routing/dynamic-routes)
 - Fallback
   - If fallback is `false`, then any paths not returned by getStaticPaths will result in a **404 page**.
   - If fallback is `true`, then the paths that have not been generated at build time will not result in a 404 page.
-Instead, Next.js will serve a “**fallback**” version of the page on the first request to such a path.
+Instead, NextJS will serve a “**fallback**” version of the page on the first request to such a path.
   - If fallback is `blocking`, then new paths will be server-side rendered with getStaticProps, and cached for future requests so it only happens once per path.
 - [Catch-all Routes](https://nextjs.org/docs/routing/dynamic-routes#catch-all-routes)
   - `pages/posts/[...id].js` matches `/posts/a`, but also `/posts/a/b`, `/posts/a/b/c` and so on.